One-time pad: Authentication

 As traditionally used, one-time pads provide no message authentication, the lack of which can pose a security threat in real-world systems.
 For example, an attacker who knows that the message contains "meet jane and me tomorrow at three thirty pm" can derive the corresponding codes of the pad directly from the two known elements (the encrypted text and the known plaintext).
-The attacker can then replace that text by any other text of exactly the same length, such as "three thirty meeting is canceled, stay home".
+The attacker can then replace that text by any other text of exactly the same length, such as "three thirty meeting is cancelled, stay home".
 The attacker's knowledge of the one-time pad is limited to this byte length, which must be maintained for any other content of the message to remain valid.
 This is different from malleability where the plaintext is not necessarily known.
 Without knowing the message, the attacker can also flip bits in a message sent with a one-time pad, without the recipient being able to detect it.
 Because of their similarities, attacks on one-time pads are similar to attacks on stream ciphers.

 Standard techniques to prevent this, such as the use of a message authentication code can be used along with a one-time pad system to prevent such attacks, as can classical methods such as variable length padding and Russian copulation, but they all lack the perfect security the OTP itself has.
 Universal hashing provides a way to authenticate messages up to an arbitrary security bound (i.e., for any p > 0, a large enough hash ensures that even a computationally unbounded attacker's likelihood of successful forgery is less than p), but this uses additional random data from the pad, and some of these techniques remove the possibility of implementing the system without a computer.